 How can scientific knowledge contribute to the implementation and effectiveness evaluation of the Minamata Conventions and other regulatory agreements?
 Importance of integration and implementation of emerging and future mercury research into the policy making.

 4.1.
-Informing the implementation of the Minamata Convention and other conventions: the role of scientific assessments
+Evaluating the effectiveness of the Minamata Convention